mesosphere/dcos-docs-site/pages/1.13/installing/production/deploying-dcos/installation/index.md

     <p class="message--note"><strong>NOTE: </strong>Although there is no actual harm to your cluster, DC/OS may issue error messages until all of your master nodes are configured.</p>

-4.  <A name="slaveinstall"></A> Run the following commands on each of your agent nodes to install DC/OS using your custom build file:
+4.  <a name="slaveinstall"></a> Run the following commands on each of your agent nodes to install DC/OS using your custom build file:

      * SSH to your agent nodes.